-If my practice receives new monies from a federation, Vanguard Site, or a Multi-speciality Community Provider (MCP)
+If my practice receives new monies from a Federation, Vanguard Site, or a Multi-speciality Community Provider (MCP)

-Where a practice receives monies from a Federation (that is, under a sub-contracting arrangement) those monies are not pensionable in 2020/21.
-MCPs and Vanguard Sites are not currently NHS Pension Scheme Employing Authorities.
+Where a practice receives monies from a Federation (that is, under a sub-contracting arrangement) those monies are not pensionable in 2021/22.
+MCPs and Vanguard Sites are not currently NHS Pension Scheme EAs.

-Pensioning funds if I receive earnings as an independent self-employed sessional GP working for a federation.
+Pensioning funds if I receive earnings as an independent self-employed sessional GP working for a Federation.

-If the federation is a 'classic' APMS employing authority you must pension this income either as a freelance GP locum if you are deputising, or as a type 2 medical Practitioner if you are employed.
+If the Federation is a 'classic' APMS EA you must pension this income either as a freelance GP locum if you are deputising, or as a type 2 medical practitioner if you are employed.

-If the federation is an independent provider employing authority you can only be in the NHS Pension Scheme (as an officer member) if you are employed; not selfemployed.
+If the Federation is an independent provider EA, you can only be in the NHS Pension Scheme (as an officer member) if you are employed; not self-employed.